Methodology notePPPNYield

 Graham is the founder of All Aboard Analytics, a cruise pricing intelligence platform serving institutional investors and equity research teams.

-With a background in UX and product design, he built All Aboard Analytics to solve a data gap he saw firsthand — cruise pricing is opaque, fragmented, and difficult to track systematically.
-The platform now monitors 785,000+ monthly price snapshots across 145 ships and 9 major cruise lines.
+With a background in UX and product design, he built All Aboard Analytics to close a data gap he saw firsthand — cruise pricing is opaque, fragmented, and difficult to track systematically.
+The platform now monitors millions of price snapshots across 203 ships and 14 cruise lines.